 Another way I used my printable vinyl was to create a great postcard style wall grouping for hubby's home office.
 I used Photoshop to turn our vacation photos into postcards that were resized to fit 8"x10" plaques (2 horizontal images for each layout).
 I added destination text to each photo, sent the layouts to the printer, added registration marks and fed them through the cutter before mounting them on plaques.
 A little vinyl text between the plaques on the wall and his office will whisk him off to paradise every time he walks into the room!

 If you're looking for some super fun, cheery and bright images to create your own vinyl printables, you can use my mix and match Clipart Collections to import to your Silhouette Library.
-More fun projects are on their way so keep checking my Blog and Pinterest pages for more great ideas!
+More fun projects are on their way so keep checking my DIY and Pinterest pages for more great ideas!